MicrosoftDocs/visualstudio-docs/docs/ide/suggest-a-feature.md

 **Under Review** indicates that the feature suggestion has been queued up for prioritization.
 We prioritize features to bring our broader developer community the best value, also taking the product roadmap into consideration.

-Even if we are unable to pursue your new feature suggestion immediately, we'll continue to monitor your idea for about 90 days, let the community weigh in, and then make a decision on the next steps.
+Even if we're unable to pursue your new feature suggestion immediately, we'll continue to monitor your idea for about 90 days, let the community weigh in, and then make a decision on the next steps.

 - - -

 ![On Roadmap state for suggestions on Developer Community](../ide/media/SuggestStates/OnRoadmap.jpg)

 **On Roadmap** means that your feature suggestion has a broad community impact and will help improve the product experience.
-We have allocated time for it on our roadmap.
+We've allocated time for it on our roadmap.
 We'll update you on the progress.

 - - -